 Leave is relatively flexible, allowing boys to visit family and registered hosts on a weekly basis.

 Leave requests can be entered by parents, hosts or boarders and will be communicated via email.
 Once this leave is approved by parents/guardians and finally by the Head of Boarding, boys are permitted to go on leave.
 Typically, boarders will go on leave on Friday afternoons or following Saturday sport.

 Home away from home

-The boarding facility has recently undergone a major refurbishment including bedrooms, bathrooms and recreational facilities - due for completion in 2017.
+The boarding facility has recently undergone a major refurbishment including bedrooms, bathrooms and recreational facilities.
 Boarders are offered either single or twin share rooms paired with either ensuites or shared bathrooms.
 The recreational facilities include basketball and tennis courts on-site, table tennis, pool tables, Foxtel, Apple TV, gaming consoles and music practice halls including drum kits, a piano and keyboards.

 All meals at the College are provided by Spotless Catering.
 They provide quality meals that cater to dietary requirements, preferences, allergies and religious restrictions and fulfil the recommended nutritional value needed for growing teenage boys.

 All boys are required to have meals, unless prior permission has been granted and they are expected to be in the dining room at designated hours for breakfast, dinner and supper.